lightninglabs/chantools/doc/chantools_zombierecovery_findmatches.md

       --apiurl string          API URL to use (must be esplora compatible) (default "https://blockstream.info/api") --channel_graph string   the full LN channel graph in the JSON format that the 'lncli describegraph' returns -h, --help                   help for findmatches
+      --pairs_done string      an optional file containing all pairs that have already been contacted and shouldn't be matched again
       --registrations string   the raw data.txt where the registrations are stored in
 ```